softwarepub/software-card-policies/README.md

 Policies can be implemented in a configurable fashion by defining an `sc:Parameter` and using it in place of a literal.
 See [`description.ttl`](src/shacl_integration_test/policies/description.ttl) as an example.
-The parameter name specified with `sc:parameterName` is used to look up the desired value for the parameter in the config file.
+The string specified as `sc:parameterConfigPath` is used to look up the desired value for the parameter in the config file.

 ## Installation